-7. Financing facilities Note: the term "facility" includes all forms of financing arrangements available to the entity.
+7. Financing facilities Note: the term "facility' includes all forms of financing arrangements available to the entity.
 Add notes as necessary for an understanding of the sources of finance available to the entity.
-Total facility amount at quarter end \$A'000 Amount drawn at quarter end \$A'000 7.1 Loan facilities - - 7.2 Credit standby arrangements - - 7.3 Other (loan from related party and unrelated entity) - - 7.4 Total financing facilities - - 7.5 Unused financing facilities available at quarter end - 7.6 Include in the box below a description of each facility above, including the lender, interest rate, maturity date and whether it is secured or unsecured.
-If any additional financing facilities have been entered into or are proposed to be entered into after quarter end, include a note providing details of those facilities as well.
+Total facility amount at quarter end \$A'000 Amount drawn at quarter end \$A'000 7.1 Loan facilities - - 7.2 Credit standby arrangements - - 7.3 Other (loan from related party and unrelated entity) - - 7.4 Total financing facilities - - 7.5 Unused financing facilities available at qu arter end - 7.6 Include in the box below a description of each rate, maturity date and whether it is secured facilities have been entered into or are propo include a note providing details of those facili or unsecured.
+If any add sed to be entered into af tional financing